CalyrexYT/Centimental-Skillset-Weapons/README.md

 - Added a fun new feature for a certain weapon that is very hard to obtain!

 <strong>v0.4.0</strong>
-- Crafting recipies added to chorus of the void and prison of souls
+- Crafting recipies added to chorus of the void and prison of souls (doesn't work yet)
 - New ore added to the end!
-Chorus ore, spawns more rarely than netherite
+Chorus ore, spawns more rarely than netherite (also doesn't work yet)
 - Chorus armor will be added soon

 MORE EXCITING UPDATES COMING SOON!